algorandfoundation/algokit-cli/docs/src/content/docs/features/project/link.md

 ## Options

 - `--project-name`, `-p`: Specify one or more contract projects for the command.
-If not provided, the command defaults to all contract projects in the current workspace.
+If neither this option nor `--all` is provided, you will be prompted to interactively select a single contract project from the workspace.
 This option can be repeated to specify multiple projects.

 - `--language`, `-l`: Set the programming language of the generated client code.
-The default is `typescript`, but you can specify other supported languages as well.
+The default is `typescript`.
+The supported values are `typescript` and `python`.

 - `--all`, `-a`: Link all contract projects with the frontend project.
 This option is mutually exclusive with `--project-name`.